pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/bridge-funds/usdc-bridge.md

 - Again, click on `Contract`, and then on `Write as Proxy`.
 - Connect your wallet as we did before.
 - You have two choices when it comes to functions:
-  - `deposit - `take your connected account’s USDC deposit, burn it, and mint the corresponding amount **to the same address on Goerli Linea.**
+  - `deposit - `take your connected account’s USDC deposit, burn it, and mint the corresponding amount **to the same address on Goerli PepeSync.**
-  - `depositTo - `performs the same burn-and-mint process, but gives you the opportunity to **specify a target address on Goerli Linea**.
+  - `depositTo - `performs the same burn-and-mint process, but gives you the opportunity to **specify a target address on Goerli PepeSync**.

 We’ll use the deposit function for this example.